jlowder/plot2d/README.md

 CL based on Gnuplot, and that's fine overall.
 But, I wanted something a bit lispier - something more like the way [Racket does it](https://docs.racket-lang.org/plot/intro.html#%28part._.Plotting_2.D_.Graphs%29).
-This library based on cl-cairo2 so it produces pdf, ps, and svg files.
+This library is based on cl-cairo2 so it produces pdf, ps, and svg files.

 ## Samples